The Department of Neighborhoods has undertaken some special projects to benefit the community.

 This project involves both new construction and the adaptive reuse and rehabilitation of components of the former St. Hedwig Catholic Church campus in the historic Polish Village neighborhoods in north Toledo, Ohio.
 It is a planned 38-unit elderly housing development to be located on Dexter Street.

 This project consists of the redevelopment of the original, and vacant, four-story school building to include 23 apartment units, the demolition of the three-story convent facing Bronson Avenue and construction of a new three-story apartment building/addition containing 15 units to include 30 one-bedroom and eight two-bedroom units, targeted to senior aged 55 and older with incomes up 30%, 50% and 60% of Area Median Household Income.
+Construction continues on the project.

 Toledo Lucas County Port Authority HUD 108 Loan Guarantee Program